TuriGuilano/alpha/README.md

 ES6 classes do not have any commas after them.

+When writing comments with JSX remember before the return you can use regular comments like // inside the return you use it like { /* comment* / }

 ## What are Components?

 Components are reusable chunks of code.
 There are different ways of declaring your Components.